JiwaFinancials/JiwaAPITests/README.md

 # JiwaAPITests
-This is a Visual Studio project using .NET 9 to run automated tests against the Jiwa API.
+This is a Visual Studio project using the ServiceStack JsonAPI client on .NET 9 to run automated tests against the Jiwa API.

 The Configuration.cs class should be edited to provide:
 * The Hostname of the API to test against (http://localhost is default)